cf73/humanity/content/collections/partner_initiatives/join-human-right-watch-in-protecting-kids-as-students-not-allowing-them-to-be-products.md

 ---
 id: ce164af0-5a10-4e47-bff7-56edb91100ca
 blueprint: partner_initiative
-title: 'Join Human Right Watch in protecting students from online surveillance.'
+title: 'Support Human Right Watch in protecting students from online surveillance.'
 image: oip.ho6sn69-i1rfazlf9ximdqhae7.jpeg
 summary: |-
   We think our kids are safe in school online.
 But many of them are being surveilled, and parents have often been kept in the dark.
 Kids are priceless, not products.